 All members of school staff have a legal power to use reasonable and proportional force.
 This power applies to any trained member of staff at the school.
-In line with the School's SEND policy, school will make reasonable adjustments for disabled children and children with special educational needs and when using reasonable and proportional force, it will take into account information regarding the needs of the pupils concerned.
-Positive Handling can be used when necessary to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder or to restrain.
-The following list is not exhaustive but provides some examples of situations where reasonable force may be used in this school... • prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; • prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; • restrain a pupil at risk of harming themselves through physical outbursts.
+In line with the School's SEND policy, school will make reasonable adjustments for disabled children and children with special educational needs and when using reasonable and proportional force, it will take in to account information regarding the needs of the pupils concerned.
+When can reasonable and proportional force be used?
+Reasonable and proportional force can be used when necessary to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder or to restrain.
+The following list is not exhaustive but provides some examples of situations where reasonable force may be used in this school... • prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; • prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; • and restrain a pupil at risk of harming themselves through physical outbursts.
 The decision on whether to physically intervene is down to the professional judgement of the staff member concerned and will always depend on the individual circumstances.
-When a decision has been taken that it is necessary to use reasonable and proportional force, trained staff will follow restraint techniques for positive handling in which they are trained/ A record of the event will be kept using the React UK training recording proforma which will then be uploaded on to the school's CPOMs system and shared with parents.
-Adopted by Local Governing Board: June 2025 Review date: June 2026
+When a decision has been taken that it is necessary to use reasonable and proportional force, trained staff will follow restraint techniques for positive handling.
+A record of the event will be kept using the React UK training recording proforma which will then be uploaded on to the school's CPOMs system.
+Adopted by Local Governing Board: July 2024 for September 2024 start Review date: July 2025